-There was no concentration of credit risk at June 30, 2016.
-At June 30, 2015, two financial institutions held investments of the College with a fair market value of 5% to 8% of total investments representing an aggregate of 13% of the College's investments.
+There was no concentration of credit risk at June 30, 2017.
 Certificates of deposits are made in domestic banks that are federally insured with supplemental insurance for those accounts exceeding the federally insured limits.

 Investment Policy

 In accordance with Chapter 15A of the Massachusetts General Laws, the Board of Trustees has adopted an investment policy that applies to locally held funds that are not appropriated by the state legislature or derived from federal allocations.
 The principle objectives of the investment policy are: (1) preservation of capital and safety of principal, (2) minimizing price volatility, (3) liquidity, (4) return on investment, and (5) diversification.
 Permissible deposits and investments are as follows: